PLEASE NOTE THIS GUIDE RELATES TO MG MIDGET & AUSTIN HEALEY SPRITE YET THE PRINCIPLES ARE THE SAME ON MANY BRITISH CARS OF THIS ERA.

 - Using a bearing driver and a hammer or press, install both inner and outer bearing races into the hub.
 Make sure both races are seated all the way down.

-- Set the outer bearing on a flat surface, big dimeter down, small diameter up.
+- Set the outer bearing on a flat surface, big diameter down, small diameter up.
 Only the inner race should be touching the flat surface.
-See below:

 - Hold the race firm to the table and give the bearing a spin to get a feel for how it spins free.